KJDhuri09/Neddypreddy/README.md

 Usage
 -----
-The most basic use case would be as follows:
+The most basic use case would be as following:

 ~~~~
 python runneddypreddy.py my_protein.fasta